shushen/dpdk-ovs/docs/04_Sample_Configurations/01_IVSHM.md

 ## Overview

-This guide covers a Phy->VM->VM->Phy configuration using IVSHM vports:
+This guide covers a Phy->VM->Phy configuration using IVSHM vports:

 ```
                                            __